-If you can’t make it to a session or simply want to get the ball rolling, just complete our online form or call us on 01332 718000 and we’ll send you a full fostering information pack.
-Alternatively request a form online.
+If you can’t make it to a session or simply want to get the ball rolling, just download our Fostering Information Pack and complete the Foster Carer application form.
+Alternatively, complete the fostering enquiry form or call us on 01332 640880 and we’ll send you a hard copy of the fostering information pack.

-Complete and return the essential information form that comes with your information pack and if suitable we'll arrange for a social worker to come and meet you.
+Complete and return the application form that comes with your information pack and if suitable we'll arrange for a social worker to come and meet you.
 This will be for an informal chat to get to know you more and why you’d like to become a foster carer.

 Ask any questions you might have and if the social worker is confident you will meet the requirements for fostering you'll be invited to apply.

 In July 2013 new changes were brought in setting out the assessment and approval process.
-Find out all you need to know about this process by requesting an information pack.
+Find out all you need to know about this process by downloading an Fostering Information Pack.